Call Our TeamPhone iconCall UsPhone iconPortal LoginLogin iconLoginLogin iconJoin UsTeam iconJoin UsTeam icon

 This statement applies to Woldmarsh Producers Ltd (referred to in this statement as “the Organisation”).
 The information included in the statement refers to the financial year 2023.

 Woldmarsh Producers has one office based at Agriculture House, Fairfield Industrial Estate, Louth, Lincolnshire, LN11 0WA from which employees are based.
 The Organisation has a Board of Directors, Senior Management, Sector Heads, and employees.
 Woldmarsh Producers Ltd procures agricultural goods and services for our farming Members who are located, within Eastern England.
-Agriculture has a reliable annual calendar of activities and is subject to seasonal demands from Members.
-Our organisation does not operate outside of the UK and all staff operate from our office premises in Louth, Lincolnshire or from their homes.

 The Organisation considers that Modern Slavery encompasses: